 Jay Bhattacharya, Timothy Hyde and Peter Tu: Health Economics, First edition, Palgrave MacMillan, 2014.

-This is the second time I have used this book.
+This is the third time I have used this book.

 A. Introduction, Overview of U.S. Health